prtzl/stm32/README.md

 ## Extra tool tips

 I have provided a [document](docs/tools.md), where I write about tools and commands that you can use to aid your development.

+## Extra code tips

+I have provided a [document](docs/code-tips.md), where I write about useful options for writing and debugging code.